vrishabh-m/currency-converter/README.md

-# home-depot
+# currency-converter

-Home Depot provides Currency converter web component, which will help users in getting live exchange rates.
+Currency converter is a web component, which will help users in getting live exchange rates.